About

 Background

-My work has been featured in Lifehacker, GrowthLab, Tuts+, and more—and I’ve helped countless entrepreneurs reclaim their time and sanity.
+My work has been featured in Lifehacker, GrowthLab, Tuts+, and more, and I’ve helped leaders reclaim time, improve performance, and achieve operational excellence.

 Education